rclone/rclone/docs/content/commands/rclone_cryptdecode.md

 ## Synopsis

-rclone cryptdecode returns unencrypted file names when provided with a list of encrypted file names.
+Returns unencrypted file names when provided with a list of encrypted file names.
 List limit is 10 items.

 If you supply the `--reverse` flag, it will return encrypted file names.